Jeffrey A Yoder, Ph.D.

 Post-doctoral fellow - University of South Florida, Children's Research

 Institute, St. Petersburg, FL (Gary Litman), 1998-2002

 The overall goal of the Yoder lab is to utilize comparative genomics, molecular biology and biochemistry to identify and functionally characterize novel innate immune response genes.
-The three major projects of the lab are listed below:
+The two major projects of the lab are listed below:

 Species ranging from humans to fish, frogs and reptiles possess natural cytotoxic cells as part of the innate immune system that recognize and destroy “non-self” or foreign antigens.
 Mammalian natural killer (NK) cells utilize inhibitory and activating cell surface receptors to differentiate between “normal” cells and virally infected or transformed cells.
 In general, inhibitory (non-killing) NK receptors (NKRs) recognize MHCI as a marker of “self” which stimulates a signaling cascade leading to the inhibition of NK mediated target lysis.
 In contrast, certain activating (killing) NKRs have been shown to recognize virally encoded or stress-related proteins and stimulate a signaling cascade leading to target cell destruction.
 Such activation of NK cells can also occur when endogenous MHCI is down regulated as in certain types of tumors.
 These signaling cascades within NK cells must be carefully balanced because defects in NK function can result in tumor progression or an autoimmune response, both presenting dangerous consequences to the individual.
 Although much is known about mammalian NKRs, only limited information is known about NKRs in non-mammalian model species.